[NOTE: As of June 3, 2020, Babbel’s U.S. student offer has been updated.]

-Look, we get it — it’s lonely out there.
-Babbel’s team is here to support you!
+Look, we get it — it can be lonely out there.
+Babbel’s U.S. team is here to support you!
 You can find more interesting stuff to read by browsing Babbel Magazine, and we encourage you to reach out anytime to our team via social and let us know how your language lessons are going.
-We’re all working at home too, and we’d love to connect with you.

 This offer is open to all K-12 schools and higher education institutions based in the United States.

-Already have your code and not sure where to start?
+Already have Babbel and not sure where to start?
 We created this Babbel For Students guide just for you.